Recycled Plastic Pellets from PP Raffia and Woven Production – Tips to Reuse them Better

 Recommended for reusing in injection molding instead of tape extrusion lines:

-Type of production waste Reuse in injection molding Keys to increase reusability
+Type of Production waste Reuse in Injection Molding Keys to Increase Reusability

-Coated fabric PP chairs and furniture Good degassing,
+PP chairs and furniture

 Good filtration,